influxdata/telegraf/plugins/inputs/ipmi_sensor/README.md

   # use_cache = false

   ## Path to the ipmitools cache file (defaults to OS temp dir)
+  ## The provided path must exist and must be writable
   # cache_path = ""
 ```